federico-trotta/federico-trotta.github.io/docs/articles.md

 ***

+## Achievements
+Before presenting my articles, I'd like my achievements talk for me.
+I believe this is a good way for you to understand the quality of my work and the results we can get together:
+- **Selected by NVIDIA**: Given my expertise and the articles I created in the field of Articifial Intelligence, I've been selected by NVIDIA for a pre-briefing where they presented the Polars GPU engine in preview:
+    ```{figure} images/articles/nvidia.png
+    :alt: Email from NVIDIA to Federico Trotta for invitation.
+    :align: center

+    *The invitation to the pre-briefing*
+    ```

+    And here's the article I wrote for them: [Accelerating Polars with RAPIDS cuDF](https://dev.to/federicotrotta/accelerating-polars-with-rapids-cudf-3833)

+- **Spotted by DZONE**: One of my articles on Data Engineering has been featured on the DZone main page on the 14th of June 2024 as a spotlighted article (see it [here](#my-articles-for-dzone))

+- **Owner of the documentation chapter for the "The open source book"**: I've been the owner of the chapter abot the documentation for the book "The open source book" ("Il libro open source" in Italian) which is an [italian manual for developers](https://github.com/Il-Libro-Open-Source).

+***

 ## My articles for Towards Data Science
 With tens of published articles, I started my Technical Writing career by collaborating with the established publication [Towards Data Science](https://towardsdatascience.com/).